 Initially, there might be a single set of redundant WS-BNG’s that will be used for all five regions.
 There will be a logical separation per region on the WS-BNG’s.
 It is possible that instead of a single set of redundant WS-BNG’s, multiple sets of redundant WS-BNG’s are deployed over time.
-The AO will interconnect to the WS-BNG’s to be able to route CPE IP traffic between and the AO (data link).
+The AO will interconnect to the WS-BNG’s to be able to route CPE IP traffic between Wyre and the AO (data link).